,

 There is a way to please both of these subscribers simultaneously without ever changing your email content or frequency.
 All you need to do is organize your email offerings into subscription types so that your subscribers can choose which types of emails they receive.

-HubSpot subscription types are are central to the way that HubSpot operates as a CRM.
+HubSpot subscription types are central to the way that HubSpot operates as a CRM.

 Subscription Types Gives Agency to Users